flipt-io/flipt/README.md

 Flipt UI will now be reachable at [http://localhost:8080/](http://localhost:8080).

 For more permanent methods of running Flipt, see the [Installation](https://flipt.dev/installation/) section.

+### Beta Software :warning:

+Flipt is still considered beta software until the 1.0.0 release.
+This means that there are likely bugs and features/configuration may change between releases.
+Attempts will be made to maintain backwards compatibility whenever possible.

 ### Databases